United States Marine Raider stiletto: History

+Design

+The stiletto was patterned after the Fairbairn–Sykes fighting knife, in use at the centre before the arrival of the Marine Raiders.

+The U.S. Marine Raider stiletto was designed for one purpose: killing the enemy, and its design was not compromised.

+The stiletto was a finely designed, almost delicate, single-purpose weapon, which did not include a variety of other tasks normally associated with a machete or utility knife.

+Hilt

 The stiletto hilt was die-cast using zinc aluminum alloy, which exhibited the desirable characteristics of sharp casting, low shrinkage, low cost, and minimal use of scarce war-priority metals.

 However, over time it was discovered that the zinc ions in this alloy tended to leach out, leaving the casting extremely brittle.

 As a result, more than half of the few Raider stilettos still in existence today have very fine hilt cracks or entire portions of the hilt missing, with pieces having simply flaked off; many more have replacement handles.

 This decay can be delayed to some extent by coating the hilt with petroleum jelly.

+Blade

 The stiletto blade was approximately 0.25 in longer than the Fairbairn-Sykes fighting knife and considerably thinner.

 It is believed that thinner design was a manufacturing compromise, rather than an attempt to increase the effectiveness of the blade.

+Due to the thin tip, even thinner than the tip of the Fairbairn-Sykes fighting knife, the stiletto was not designed to be used for opening ration cans or as a pry bar to open cases.